raquelsilva/programming_for_teens/docs/Lesson2.md

 Observe the last number and how the zeros are represented.
 If only one zero were inside of the blank space, the number 8 should be represented vertically, not horizontally, so, by deduction you find that there are two zeros at the blank space between 5 and 8.
 Interesting, right?

-In the daily life, positive and negative numbers were used to represent earnings and debts.
+In the daily life, positive and negative numbers are used to represent earnings and debts.
 For example: let's say that you are selling apples.
 The apple costs 1 Euro each.
 John, your neighbor comes and buys 5 apples.
 You earn 5 Euro and John has less 5 Euro in his pocket.
 If John cannot pay you at that moment, he will be in debt of 5 Euro and you will take note in your notebook associating John with 5 black rods.
 Like this:

 > My notebook:  <br />
 > neighbor John - IIIII  <br />